-Several herbs can help relieve the swelling and stuffiness that make sinusitis, the common cold, or other respiratory complaints so uncomfortable.
+Several herbs may help relieve the swelling and stuffiness that make sinusitis, the common cold, hay fever, or other respiratory complaints so uncomfortable.
 Most of these herbs work by opening up clogged nasal passages to ease breathing.

 In response to concerns regarding the safety of